 Guest Service Training Program Created to Elevate Collaboration, Employee Engagement, and Guest Experience

-Enrollment for the Prima Vail program be will be offered at no cost to employees, managers and owners of Vail businesses to coincide with the 2020-2021 ski and snowboard season.
+Enrollment for the Prima Vail program be will be offered at no cost to employees, managers and owners of Vail businesses.
 Registration is available online.

 Please make sure to sign up for the newsletter for updated information

 “PrimaVail is a great inaugural program which not only educates employees on the importance of premier hospitality, but it also creates a sense of community among its participants.
 To learn about the history and founding of our mountain resort community instills a sense of pride for all of those who call Vail home. ” – Molly Eppard, Art in Public Places Coordinator